Environment in emerging and transition economies

 Since the launch of the NPD, the following meetings and missions have been taking place to assist Kazakhstan in the NPD process:

-- A national workshop on IWRM was organized in November 2011 to familiarize the participants with IWRM implementation in the EU and in other countries of the Eastern Europe, the Caucasus and Central Asia (EECCA) subregion, as well as to discuss the tools and opportunities for application of IWRM principles in Turkmenistan.
-An international consultant was commissioned to prepare a report on the opportunities to introduce a river basin management approach in Turkmenistan.
+- A national workshop on IWRM was organised in November 2011 to familiarize the participants with IWRM implementation in the EU and in other countries of the Eastern Europe, the Caucasus and Central Asia (EECCA) subregion, as well as to discuss the tools and opportunities for application of IWRM principles in Turkmenistan.

-- Starting from February 2012, UNECE organized two missions to Turkmenistan where consultations were held with different ministries and agencies in order to facilitate the implementation of the policy recommendations.
+- Starting from February 2012, UNECE organised two missions to Turkmenistan where consultations were held with different ministries and agencies in order to facilitate the implementation of the policy recommendations.
 This work culminated in the decision of the Parliament of Turkmenistan on 4 August 2012 on the country’s accession to the Water Convention.
-The involvement of UNECE high-level officials, namely meetings of the organisation's Deputy Executive Secretary with the President of Turkmenistan and the Minister for Foreign Affairs, greatly facilitated this important development.

 - The third Steering Committee meeting was held on 5 April 2013.
 Stakeholders took note of the work of the inter-ministerial expert group on the draft new Water Code.
 The Steering Committee approved preliminary results achieved by expert group so far.

 - The second meeting of the Steering Committee of the NPD was held on 27 September 2012.
-The meeting prioritised activities for the future development of the NPD: it recognised the efficiency of the NPD inter-ministerial expert group and decided to continue its activities.
+It recognised the efficiency of the NPD inter-ministerial expert group and decided to continue its activities.
 The NPD inter-ministerial expert group was entrusted to work on the revision of the national legislation.
 Several capacity building activities were envisaged, including the development of a training module on IWRM for Turkmen officials.
 It was decided that awareness on the UNECE Espoo Convention and Industrial Accidents Convention should be promoted.